kevbrick/SSDS_callHotspots/README.txt

+## NOTE:
+## This repo is no longer maintained and has been deprecated.
+It has been superceded by an implementation in nextflow (kevbrick/callSSDSpeaks)

 INSTALLATION:
 The easiest way to install the SSDS hotspot calling pipeline is to simply run the configuration script located in the folder downloaded from github:
 >cd callHotspotsSSDS